-This type of application is applicable to the construction of jetties, pontoons and boat ramps within non tidal waters.
+This type of application applies to the construction of jetties, pontoons and boat ramps within non-tidal waters.

-Non tidal is taken to mean land (public and freehold) inundated with water.
-In some cases, it is behind lock and weir structures, for example, Monterey Keys.
+Non-tidal means inundated land (land under water).
+In some cases, the land is behind lock and weir structures, for example, Monterey Keys.

-Where the structure/works are on or attach to common property within a community title scheme under the control of a Body Corporate, the City needs assurance that the Body Corporate have given permission to the application.
+If the structure is to be on or attached to common property within a community title scheme under the control of a body corporate, then body corporate consent must be supplied with the application.

-For application fees see our register of fees and charges.
+For application fees see our Register of fees & charges.